-On Sunday 14 January, The Sunday Times published a column by journalist and commentator Dominic Lawson, in which he damned concern for population as a witches’ brew of eugenics, colonialism, coercion, hypocrisy, scientific fallacy and blaming the poor.
-It’s a comprehensive charge sheet with which anyone campaigning for sustainable population will be sadly familiar.
+In January 2018, The Sunday Times published a column by journalist and commentator Dominic Lawson, in which he damned concern for population as a witches’ brew of eugenics, colonialism, coercion, hypocrisy, scientific fallacy and blaming the poor.
+His criticisms echo those which population concern campaigners face almost every day.

-It’s deeply disappointing to see such a misrepresentation of a cause that is positive, rational, relevant and driven by a deep concern for people everywhere, and the planet we share with other species.
-Population Matters, and some of our patrons, were named in the article and dismayed as we were to see that litany yet again, it is also a reminder that the case against population concern is often reliant on assumptions and misinterpretations and, occasionally, simple hostility.
+We understand the reasons such accusations and concerns recur.
+It’s a difficult issue and, in some respects, has a chequered past.
+It’s deeply disappointing, however, to see such a misrepresentation of a cause that is positive, rational, relevant and driven by a deep concern for people everywhere, and the planet we share with other species.
+Population Matters, and some of our patrons, were named in the article and dismayed as we were to see that litany yet again, it is also a reminder that the case against population concern is often reliant on assumptions and misinterpretations – and occasionally, sadly, simple hostility.

 This urgent and vital issue deserves an open, honest and unprejudiced examination.
 We welcome the opportunity to confront the criticisms we face most often head-on.